How to use Rufus to create a bootable USB drive with Windows, Linux, or FreeDOS

 Rufus set for installing Windows on a PC with UEFI and GPT

-If the PC on which you want to install Windows is an older device with a traditional BIOS or UEFI set to compatible mode, and an MBR partition scheme, you should choose the following settings:
+If you want to install Windows or Linux on an older device with a traditional BIOS or UEFI set to compatible mode and an MBR partition scheme, you should choose the following settings:

 • Partition scheme: MBR